thebitcave/configurator-styles-for-photoshop-cs6/README.md

 # Configurator Ps CS6 Styles

-_Please note that this project is no longer maintained_
+_Please note that this project is no longer under active developement._

 This set is an extension of Bootstrap to be used with the HTML widget.
 The styles will imitate the overall look and feel of Photoshop CS6 (including interface variations).